 This is one of two pages focusing on how and why early North American Chinese died, the ways in which their countrymen handled those deaths, the rituals they followed, how the dead were buried, and why and whether they were dug up again and sent back to China.

-D. After the Bodies Reached China 先友回唐
+D. After the Bodies Reached China 先友到达香港之后

-Photo: secondary burial jars from a cemetery at Yangjiangyi, Xinhui, Guangdong province, 2011.
-These particular jars were used for burials of local residents, not bodies returned from overseas.
+Photo: secondary burial jars from a cemetery at Yangjiangyi, Xinhui, Guangdong,

 The Jinniushan 金牛山 Cemetery, Xinhui.
 Like the Huangkang Cemetery, a burial ground for unclaimed bodies returned from overseas.
 The image on the right shows how inscribed tile markers for each burial were set in concrete.
 The image on the left shows burial jars that have been uncovered by farm workers digging at the edge of the cemetery.